Want to spend some time on the North Shore of Oahu Hawaii? There are so many things to do on North Shore you will not be disappointed!

 Accommodations North Shore Hawaii

 Most of the hotels on Oahu are located in the Waikiki area.
-The North Shore has a few amazing options that you should consider.
+The Ohau North Shore has a few amazing options that you should consider.

-It is nice to stay on this side of the island so that you can be close to all the North Shore activities.
+It is nice to stay on this side of the island so that you can be close to all the Hawaiian North Shore activities.
 Let’s check them out!

 Best North Shore Beaches

 The parking lot is very small but you can park across the street at Waimea Valley.
 What makes this beach so fun is the ability to do a little rock jumping.

-This is a famous surfing area for experienced surfers.
+The Pipeline is a famous surfing area for experienced surfers.
 The Banzai Pipeline, or simply Pipeline or Pipe, is a surf reef break located in off of Ehukai Beach Park in Pupukea on O’ahu’s North Shore.
 A reef break is an area in the ocean where waves start to break once they reach the shallows of a reef.

 In the months of November through May, giant swells are very common.
 We went in July so there weren’t too many waves on the North Shore.
 Grab your surf gear and try it out or just watch from the sidelines!

 Swimming is not recommended during the winter months because there are strong currents.
-The waves are very large and experienced surfers come during winter months to surf them.
+The waves are very large and experienced surfers come during the winter months to surf them.

-Laniakea Beach (Turtle Beach)
+4. Laniakea Beach (Turtle Beach)

-Turtle beach is a great place to see all the amazing sea turtles.
+Turtle beach is a great place to see all the amazing Hawaiian green sea turtles.
 It is a fun stop that will not take too long.
 30-40 minutes tops.
 There is a lifeguard that makes sure the turtles are protected.
 It is a fun destination.

-Best Hikes on North Shore
+Best Hikes on Hawaiian North Shore

 Hiking was one of my favorite North Shore activities!

 This hike leads to a waterfall where you can swim.
 Waimea Valley also offers fun cultural experiences.
 The hike itself is very short (3/4 miles) and is paved.
 It is great for all ages.

-Ma’akua Ridge Trail (Papali Trail)
+8. Ma’akua Ridge Trail (Papali Trail)

-Shark’s Cove was a highly a recommend snorkel stop so we were very excited to try it out.
+Shark’s Cove was a highly recommend snorkel stop so we were very excited to try it out.
 We made it late in the day but still had time to snorkel.
 I really enjoyed the sea life.
 This area is a high theft area so be aware of your belongings as you snorkel.

 There is a parking lot by Shark’s Cove that depending on the time of day and year can fill up.
 We like to snorkel early or late in the day, and found that we generally could get a parking spot at those times.

-Turtle Bay Resort (Kuilima Cove)
+10. Turtle Bay Resort (Kuilima Cove)